demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 2. [Self Deployed Application](#self-deployed-application)
 3. [Azure Managed Identities](#azure-managed-identities-authentication)

+You must use one of those authentication methods.

 ## Cortex XSOAR Application
 In this method, you grant consent for the Cortex XSOAR multi-tenant application to access your data.
 The application is maintained by Cortex XSOAR.
 Depending on the integration, this requires either admin consent to [get access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service) or user consent to [get access on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).